Robert H. Sheinberg, D.P.M., F.A.C.F.A.S., D.A.B.F.A.S.

 This is the piece of bone removed from the back of the heel.

-These are the sutures going though the Achilles to reattach to the back of the heel bone.
+These are the sutures going through the Achilles to reattach to the back of the heel bone.

 Pre and postop heel spur resection with reattachment of Achilles.